burlachenkok/exploring-python3/python3-note.md

 >
 > **User Space Time** - your Python interpreter, is not the only one thing running inside Windows OS (press CTRL+Esc and you will see it).
 User space-time is the time that your process (python.exe) has spent in user space which includes code from python.exe and loaded dynamic/shared libraries.
 This time excludes the time that the system spends on other processes and the time that was needed to handle the system request inside OS.
 >
 > **Kernel Space Time** - your Python interpreter and any program (written in C, C++, Assembly, etc.) will request OS for different utility functionality, for example, to open the file.
 The amount of this utility functionality is huge and this is why the development of OS is treated as a big thing by itself.
 At a particular moment, your program initializes the System Call and you form the request to OS (in fact to the I/O Dispatcher of OS) and your execution thread that executes code inside the Python interpreter will be typically blocked and will be sleep.
 In this moment on behalf of this thread, the OS will spend time executing logic inside the kernel services, and in the stack of the drivers to handle your request.
-All these operations that OS did on behalf of your thread after I/O Dispatching to correct Driver(s) will take some time.
+All these operations that OS did for your thread after I/O Dispatching to correct Driver(s) will take some time.
 All this time collectively is called Kernel Space-Time.
 >
 > **Working Set** - *working set* or *pinned memory* or *non-paged memory* is the same concept, but the name of the concept depends on the Operating System, and on the background of the speaker.
 The concept means the actual physical DRAM memory dedicated to your process.
 >
 > **Virtual Memory** - this concept separates a program's view of memory from the system's physical memory view.
 In general, an operating system decides when to store the program's code and data in physical memory and when to store it in some file.
 Virtual memory is a conceptual memory that you may want to address.
 >
 > **Commit Memory** - Almost always the tools from SysInternals report the Committed Virtual Memory that your process has requested.
 The *commit limit* is the sum of physical memory and the sizes of the paging files used for backing up your data.
-In Windows OS there is another type of memory *"reserved virtual memory"*, which is a memory address reserved by the application, but the application does not (and ca not) use it, until memory is committed.
+In Windows OS there is another type of memory *"reserved virtual memory"*, which is a memory address reserved by the application, but the application does not (and can not) use it, until memory is committed.
 When a process commits a region of virtual memory, the operating system guarantees that it can maintain all the data the process stores in the memory either in physical memory or on disk.
 >
 > **Physical Memory** - The installed physical memory in the computer by the Windows memory manager populates memory with the code and data from all processes, device drivers, and the OS.
 The amount of memory can affect performance, because when data or code a process or the operating system needs is not present, the memory manager must bring it in from disk.
 >